Butterfly raises $250 million for portable full-body ultrasound scanner

 Off-the-shelf ultrasound scanners apply an electric current to a crystal (or multiple crystals) to create vibrations and, subsequently, sound waves.
 (It’s known as the piezoelectric effect.)
 Those waves travel through the body until they hit a boundary between tissues or organs, after which some reflect back to the crystal and create an electrical current on contact.
 Because the speed of sound in body tissue remains constant and because the return time of each echo can be easily measured, the scanners’ compute units are able to gauge the distance between the transducer and boundaries.
 Their calculations factor into the final image.

-Butterfly iQ’s ultrasound-on-a-chip — a semiconductor wafer containing discrete signal processors and amplifiers — functions as a conventional transducer, but trades crystals for layers of capacitive micromachined ultrasound transducers (CMUTs) — basically, drum-like metal plates suspended between two electrodes.
+Butterfly iQ’s ultrasound-on-a-chip — a semiconductor wafer containing discrete signal processors and amplifiers — functions as a conventional transducer but trades crystals for layers of capacitive micromachined ultrasound transducers (CMUTs) — basically, drum-like metal plates suspended between two electrodes.
 A single chip has as many as 10,000 transducer channels that, when supplied with electricity, resonate at frequencies tailored to different tissue types.
 Thanks to a unique “butterfly network” architecture that intelligently delegates processing among the channels, iQ can perform roughly half a trillion operations per second in the course of a scan — enough for a three-dimensional ultrasound image of any region of the body.

 iQ is the world’s first ultrasound-on-a-chip capable of whole-body imaging, Butterfly says.
 Traditional transducer crystals have to be tuned to generate ultrasonic waves for particular depths, but its silicon has no such constraints; adjustments to the CMUTs’ electrical field allow it to switch frequencies on the fly.
 “We can make them buzz at 1 megahertz if we want to go deep, or 5 megahertz if we want to go shallow,” Rothberg said, speaking to IEEE Spectrum.

 The hardware’s only half of the equation, of course, but Butterfly’s software ecosystem is equally as robust.
 The iQ’s companion smartphone app taps artificial intelligence (AI) to streamline the setup process.
-Computer vision algorithms ingest footage from the handset’s camera and detect the probe’s location in real time, directing users with augmented reality (AR) prompts precisely where to position it.
+Computer vision algorithms ingest footage from the handset’s camera and detect the probe’s location in real time, directing users through augmented reality (AR) prompts precisely where to position it.
 (Butterfly calls it “Tele-Guidance”.)
-Another AI system performs a quality check on each image and a simple analysis, but it won’t ship in the first wave of production devices — it’s pending a separate FDA approval.
+Another AI system performs a quality check on each image and a simple analysis, but that won’t ship in the first wave of production devices — it is waiting on a separate FDA approval.

 The cloud storage service to which images are uploaded is AES 256-bit encrypted and SOC II certified, and fully compliant with HIPPA, the 1996 U.S. law designed to protect personal information collected in medical records.
 Its built-in sharing tools let users comment on images, send messages, and share scans with colleagues in the form of secure links.